Pain relief for dogs: Can medication like carprofen, NSAIDs help?

 NSAID dosage for dogs

-The dosage of carprofen and other common NSAIDs for dogs is 2 mg per pound or 4.4 mg per kilogram of body weight.
+Carprofen and other common NSAIDs are given at 2 mg per pound or 4.4 mg per kilogram of body weight for dogs.

 The daily dose may be administered all at once or split in half and administered at two points in the day.
 When prescribed for post-surgical pain relief, administer the medication two hours before the surgery.